VierlochStute/UmGottesWillen/README.md

 check_information [player] - Gives you specific information about the player (start the menu before you type in this)

+# Chat Commands

+/startmenu - Activates the basic cheat menu, which you can open with Insert

+/checklibs - Searches for ULX Libs and DarkRP Utilities

+/checkanticheat - Searches for AntiCheats

+/playerlist - Searches for Players

+/esp - Activates/Deactivates ESP Function

+/bunnyhop - Activates/Deactivates Bunnyhopping Function

 # Anti-Cheat Detection

 This menu detects the following anti-cheats: